BAllanach/softsusy/src/supermodel/tsil/README.txt

        tsil

-which implements the most basic TSIL calculation: it takes as command-line arguments x, y, z, u, v, s, and Q^2 and prints the values of all integral functions together with timing and other information.
+which implements the most basic TSIL calculation: it takes as command-line arguments x, y, z, u, v, s, and Q^2, in that order, and prints the values of all integral functions together with timing and other information.
 As an example,

        ./tsil 1 2 3 4 5 10 1